-- 1. On the Group Definitions, select failover1, and then, click Group Resource. - 2.
-Click Add in the Group Resource Definitions. - 3.
-In the Resource Definition dialog box, select the group resource type floating ip resource in the Type box, and enter the group resource name fip1 in the Name box.
+- 1. Click Add in the Group Resource List. - 2.
+The Resource Definition of Group(failover1) dialog box is displayed.
+In the Resource Definition of Group(failover1) dialog box, select the group resource type floating ip resource in the Type box, and enter the group resource name fip1 in the Name box.
+Click Next. - 3.
+The Dependent Resources page is displayed.
+Specify nothing.
 Click Next. - 4.
-Enter the IP Address 192.168.0.12 in the IP Address box.
+The Recovery Operation at Activation Failure Detection and Recovery Operation at Deactivation Failure Detection pages are displayed.
 Click Next. - 5.
-Recovery Operation at Activation Failure Detection and Recovery Operation at Deactivation Failure Detection are displayed.
-Click Next. - 6.
-A page for setting up a dependency is displayed.
+Enter IP address (192.168.0.12) to IP Address box.
 Click Finish.